Dutchman and a Maruyama prostitute. |

 The man, gripping her thigh, responds to her entreaties with a stream of gibberish, "Oken, kera, kera, kenkera tou yoka yoka yoka"

-Behind him to the right an incense burner in the background has been interpreted to mean that the Dutchman had a rancid odor that needed to be covered up.
+Behind him, to the right, an incense burner in the background has been interpreted to mean that the Dutchman had a rancid odor that needed to be covered up.

-The pleasure quarter of Maruyama was itself a tightly controlled district within the larger tightly controlled world of Tokugawa Japan, presided over by the shogun, whose chief political goal, aside from remaining in power, was to prevent a recurrence of the civil war and disorder that had prevailed in Japan before the Tokugawa clan came to power.
 The first pleasure quarter in Japan is supposed to have been created early in the seventeenth century, when Toyotomi Hideyoshi, the most powerful of Japan's feudal lords, allowed a favored servitor to establish a brothel, known as Yanagimachi, or "Willow Town," not far from the shogun's palace.
-At the same time, largely through the influence of a kimono-clad troupe of female erotic dancers led by one Izumo no Okuni, a legendary figure of Japanese cultural history, Kabuki theater came into being along the banks of the Kamo River in Kyoto.
+At the same time, largely through the influence of a kimono-clad troupe of female dancers led by one Izumo no Okuni, a legendary figure of Japanese cultural history, Kabuki theater came into being along the banks of the Kamo River in Kyoto.

 Eventually, in order to keep the temptations of the pleasure quarter distant from the capital itself, the district of brothels, teahouses, and The Inescapable Courtesy of Japan theaters were moved farther south, to what became the famed Shimabara pleasure quarter, which was, in turn, a model for the Maruyama pleasure quarter Nagasaki familiar to the Dutch, In 1661, a writer named Asai Ryoi gave the whole establishment the name by which it has been known ever since, ukiyo, or "floating world, the idea being that since life is transient and fleeting, it ought to be spent in refined hedonism.